 Alfred Sisley (1839-1899)

-Here you will find an account of which paintings Sisley has exhibited at the ‘Impressionist’ Expositions in 1874, 1876, 1877 and 1882 and of the works he submitted to the Salon (=S) and to the Salon de la Société National des Beaux-Arts (=SNBA).
+On this page you will find an account of which paintings Alfred Sisley has exhibited at the ‘impressionist’ expositions (=IE) in 1874, 1876, 1877 and 1882 and of the works he submitted to the Salon (=S) and to the Salon de la Société National des Beaux-Arts (=SNBA).

 The indication of a painting is often uncertain.
 Often there are more than one options.
 In my choices I mainly have followed the suggestions of Moffett (1986,R2) and Berson (1996=R90).
 They mostly follows the Catalogue Raisonné (=CR) of Daulte (=R129).
 Information about the works Sisley exhibited at the Salon, I found in the Salon database of musée d’Orsay (see =iR1).
 Additionally I used the books of Blondel (2016, aR1=R38), Gale (1992=R53) and Mary Anne Stevens (1992=R166) about Sisley.

 When I have no suggestions of a reliabel source I make connections between the french titles in the catalogues and the contemporary titles of the paintings.
 These suggestions of mine are very uncertain or just a suggestion to compare.
 But still I hope also these suggestions give an impression of what Sisley could have exhibited at these expositions.

 For the pictures I made use of the marvelous databases of pictures of the-athenaeum.org (=iR2).
 Additional pictures I took from Wikipedia (=iR3-5) wikiart.org (iR7); the webgallery of impressionism.co.uk (=iR22).
 For zoom options you can look at the Google-Art-Project (=iR8).
 For other references to internet pages (=iR) see.
 For general references (=R) see.
 For additional references (=aR) see at the bottom of the main page about Sisley.